Table of Contents

 - If my symptoms get worse, when should I call my doctor?

-- Should I have my daughter vaccinated against HPV?
+- Should I have my son or daughter vaccinated against HPV?